mdaconta/xlm-eco-api/README.md

 ## Installation

 To build this software you will first have to insure you have the following pre-requisites:
 1. Latest Version of Java.
+You can download it [here] (https://www.oracle.com/java/technologies/downloads/).
-You can download it here.
+2. Latest Version of Python.
+You can download it [here](https://www.python.org/downloads/).
-2. gRPC.
-You can download it here.
+3. gRPC.
+You can download it [here](https://github.com/grpc/grpc/releases).
-3. Maven.
+4. Maven.
 The project has a pom file.
 The two key POM lifecycle commands are Compile and Package.
   The package command creates a runnable Jar file that you can use to run both the client and the server.
 5. Accounts and API keys with all the major LLM/SLM providers.
 6. Set up environment variables for all the API Keys.